caitsnyder/backend-python-test/README.md

 DONE * TASK 4: As a user I can see a confirmation message when I add/delete a todo.

-* TASK 5: As a user I can see my list of todos paginated.
+DONE * TASK 5: As a user I can see my list of todos paginated.

 * TASK 6: Implement an ORM database access layer so we don’t have SQL in the controller code.